dotnet/machinelearning/docs/code/DataViewRowCursor.md

 cursor set will produce the same data as a serial cursor, just partitioned, and a shuffled cursor will produce the same data as a serial cursor or any other shuffled cursor, only shuffled.
 The ID exists for applications that need to reconcile which entry is actually which.
-Ideally this ID should be unique, but for practical reasons, it suffices if collisions are simply extremely improbable.
+Ideally, this ID should be unique, but for practical reasons, it suffices if collisions are simply extremely improbable.